oracle/node-oracledb/doc/api.md

 The Oracle database instance used by connections in the pool.
-The string can be an Easy Connect string, or a Net Service Name from a `tnsnames.ora` file, or the name of a local Oracle database instance.
+The string can be an Easy Connect string, or a Net Service Name from a `tnsnames.ora` file, or the name of a local Oracle Database instance.
 See [Connection Strings](#connectionstrings) for examples.

 The alias `connectionString` was added in node-oracledb 2.1.